0 comentarios

 like cows trite and rain-streaked words?

-How can I turn all that mud into light?
+How can I turn all that mud into memorable light?

 I can listen outside the leaves